-- 1. Course Code: ÁEUTTM10

-- 2. Course title: EU Narratives and Identity

-- 3. Credit value and course structure:

-- 3.2. ratio of lectures and seminars: 33,33% seminar, 66,67% lecture - 4.
+- 1. Course Code: ÁEUTTM10 - 2.
+Course title: EU Narratives and Identity (Jean Monnet Course) - 3.
+Credit value and course structure: - 3.1.
+4 credit - 3.2. ratio of lectures and seminars: 33,33% seminar, 66,67% lecture - 4.
 Name of major(s), specializations (where it is taught): Nemzetközi tanulmányok MA Európatanulmányok specilizáció - 5.
 Name of organizational unit responsible for its education: Faculty of Public Governance and International Studies, Department of European Studies - 6.
-Name, position, academic degree of tutor responsible for the curriculum: Boglárka Koller Dr., PhD, professor
+Name, position, academic degree of tutor responsible for the curriculum: Boglárka Koller Dr., PhD, professor, Jean Monnet Chair - 7.
+Number and types of classes - 7.1. full number of classes/semester: - 7.1.1.

-- 7.1.1.
 Full time course: 42 (28 LEC + 14 SEM) - 7.1.2.
-Part time course: 12 (8 LEC + 4 SEM) - 7.2. weekly number of classes full time course: 3 (2 LEC + 1 SEM)

-7.3.
-Further special or unique methods applied throughout of the course: -

-8. The academic content of the subject: In the new millennium, the EU, with varying success, is constantly trying to create its own vision at the political, institutional, legal, economic and social levels.
+Part time course: 12 (8 LEC + 4 SEM) - 7.2. weekly number of classes full time course: 3 (2 LEC + 1 SEM) - 7.3.
+Further special or unique methods applied throughout of the course: - - 8.
+The academic content of the subject: In the new millennium, the EU, with varying success, is constantly trying to create its own vision at the political, institutional, legal, economic and social levels.
 There are numerous challenges to the collective identities of European citizens.
 The aim of this course is to introduce the most important European narratives, the myths and countermyths in relations to the EU to students.
 After discussing identity theories students learn about the relationship between national and supranational identities and the current challenges.
-For the purposes of the analysis, the results of the European of the European of the surveys and other national research institutes will be applied.
+For the purposes of the analysis, the results of the Eurobarometer surveys and other national research institutes will be applied.